 It’s why we speak the Malay language, and still practice the Malay culture and customs which revolve around community, and have Islamic laws and values, with a mutual respect between the monarchy and the subjects.
 It’s tradition and religion interlaced together, making it uniquely Bruneian.

 Brunei is predominantly made up of Malays (65.8%), with significant Chinese (10.2%), Indian and indigenous populations (23.9%).
-In that way, its cultural makeup is similar to that of Malaysia.
 However, ask a Bruneian Malay what their ethnicity is, and you’ll most likely get either one of seven answers.

 The Malay population is divided into seven ethnic groups: Melayu Brunei, Kedayan, Dusun, Tutong, Belait, Murut, and Bisaya.
 (Note that two of them are actually named after two of Brunei’s districts, which gives you a hint as to where most of them live!)